HDavidEspinosa/sc_training/README.md

 # development.

 # These are some of the libraries of Python's standard library
-# I use to support differnt functionalities.
+# I use to support different functionalities.
 from pathlib import Path
 from pprint import pprint
 from dataclasses import dataclass, astuple, field